wartimeaide/website/content/members.md

 {{< divider >}}

-{{< image src="/img/members/savvas.nicolaou.jpg" alt="Savvas Nicolaou" height="400px" width="300px" float="left" >}}
-## Savvas Nicolaou
-- Secretary of Treasury
-- CFO (Chief Financial Officer)
-- Board member

-Savvas manages all financial interactions within Wartime Aide and the collection of Wartime Aide donations.
-If you have any questions regarding your donation or tax deductible, we will be glad to put you in touch with Savvas and our financial team.
-Along with these responsibilities, Savvas is a member of the board of directors.

-{{< divider >}}

 {{< image src="/img/members/charles.ciampa.jpg" alt="Charles Ciampa" height="400px" width="300px" float="left" >}}
 ## Charles Ciampa
 - CIO (Chief Information Officer)